WHAT IS MANAGEMENT AND ENGINEERING FOR MANUFACTURING (MEM)?

 The Management and Engineering for Manufacturing major is offered jointly through the Schools of Business and Engineering.
 The program provides students with solid engineering and business skills, a total enterprise vision, and in-depth knowledge of world-class manufacturing methods.
 Such methods include concurrent product engineering and design for manufacturing, computer integrated manufacturing, understanding of the management of technology, just-in-time manufacturing philosophy, and change management capabilities.
 The courses for the major are team-taught by faculty from both schools.

-Students majoring in MEM are eligible to apply for the 4+1 Analytics Track within the MSBAPM (Master of Science Business Analytics and Project Management) program.
+Students majoring in MEM are eligible to apply for the Accelerated Master's Programs in the School of Buisness program.

 HOW TO DECLARE: